johnnyw66/picoflipperzero/README.md

 ## compress.py

-**compress.py** is an alternative to **main.py** - this is my first attempt at compressing the Flipper Data.
+**compress.py** is an alternative to **main.py** - this is my first attempt at compressing the Flipper Data and using PIO.

-The main loop bitbang code now has more delays with shift and bitwise operations.
-This may impact the performance in audio reproduction.
+Running the clock at 2000000Hz - so adjustments are made with the delay data within the PIO instructions.
 I ignore any RAW_DATA lines which are not a multiple of 4 bytes - usually those at the end of the data.
+This version seems to produce a closer match to the audio produced by a Flipper.

 ## Thanks